-Where West Sussex County Council does not process In Year applications on behalf of the governing body of an own admission authority school, you need to contact the school direct.
+Where West Sussex County Council do not process In Year applications on behalf of the admission authority of an own admission authority school, you need to contact the school direct.
+There is a list of these schools at Schools that manage their own admissions - West Sussex County Council.
 It should be noted that schools that require completion of a Supplementary Information Form (SIF), for example church voluntary aided schools or academies with a religious character, will also need this for an In Year application.